Our Upcoming Events

 Parklet Application Period Was: September 19 - November 17, 2014

-- Applicants have 6 months to submit their final construction document package to Public Works
+July 30, 2015: Due date for applicants to submit their final construction document package to Public Works for an Encroachment Permit

 September 19: Issue Notice of Parklet Opportunity

 October 14: Informational Meeting, 5:30 – 6:30 pm in Hearing Room 4 of City Hall.
 Click here to view the PowerPoint presentation given at the meeting.

 October 16: Informational Report to the Bicyclist and Pedestrian Advisory Commission (PBAC), 5:30 pm in Hearing Room 4 of City Hall, click here for the report when it is posted on the BPAC webpage

 October 22: Informational Report to the Parks and Recreation Advisory Commission (PRAC), 4:30 pm at the Lakeside Park Garden Center, 666 Bellevue Avenue, click here for the report when it is posted on the PRAC webpage

 November 17: Applications due

 After November 17: Staff review of applications